NMRbox/slacklogger/README.rst

 Slack logger
 ============

-This package provides a logging.Handler that will send message to a slack channel.
+This package provides logging.Handler implementations that will send message to a slack channel.
 Supports updated *slack.WebClient* API released in 2020.

 Authorization